 However, all dogs are individuals, so definitely take your pooch’s personality and tendencies into consideration as you work out the best approach.

-In fact, it might even be the case that your dog doesn’t like carrots, but you’re very hopeful to work them into your dog’s diet to help them get the health benefits we have been discussing.
+It might even be the case that your dog doesn’t like carrots, but you’re very hopeful to work them into your dog’s diet to help them get the health benefits we have been discussing.

 If that’s the case, a bit of cleverness often pays off.
 You can smuggle grated or diced up carrots into their regular meals, or mash carrots into a paste and see if your dog responds better to a different texture.